-Shooting sours William Penn revival
+Shooting sours William Penn football community revival

 After a shooting outside of their first home game, William Penn football coach Russ Stoner talks about gathering his team and where they go from here.